z1358/face_recognition/README.md

 # face_recognition
-A Classroom Naming System Based on Face Recognition Technology
+A Face Recognition System, which can save recognized information